jeremyquinton/composer/README.md

 Description
 ===========

-A simple chef recipe to install composer
+A simple chef recipe to install composer for your php projects

 Requirements
 ============

-php and curl need to be installed before this recipe
+PHP and curl need to be installed before this recipe

 Attributes
 ============